TIBCOSoftware/bw-samples/OAS3/Callbacks/README.md

 ## Summary of the sample:

 This sample is about a simple order management workflow, where an order can be booked and the order processing related events will trigger notifications to callback service endpoints.
-The spec **_tibco.bw.sample.binding.rest.openapi3.orderBooking.json_** contains _/place-order_ path that has _POST_ operation configured with callbacks with 3 events as follows
+The spec **_tibco.bw.sample.binding.rest.openapi3.orderBooking.json_** contains _/place-order_ path that has _POST_ operation configured with callbacks with 3 events as follows:

 - onDispatch
 - onArrive